rawles/edit.tf/README.md

   first eight characters of the first line are never transmitted, instead being used to encode the page metadata.
 The television usually displays the page number here instead.
-A reminder of these restrictions is given when the grid is enabled (with `ESC-X`).
+A reminder of these restrictions is given when the grid is enabled (with `Esc X`).
 Cells to avoid are not included in the grid shown.
 * Another application of the editor is for designing BBC Micro frames.
   There are subtle differences in the way each system displays the frame,